 Investments in other ventures, under equity method includes the Company's investment in ChannelRe of \$nil (2007 - \$nil).
 During the fourth quarter of 2007, ChannelRe estimated unrealized mark-to-market losses in its portfolio of financial guaranty contracts accounted for as derivatives under GAAP, were in excess of its shareholders' equity.
 As a result of these mark-to-market losses, the Company reduced its carried value of ChannelRe to \$nil at December 31, 2007 and until such time as ChannelRe's shareholders' equity is positive, the Company will not record any equity in earnings in its investment in ChannelRe.
 As a result, the carried value of ChannelRe at December 31, 2008 continues to be \$nil.
-It is possible that with the adoption of FAS 157, that in future periods the nonperformance risk or own credit risk portion of ChannelRe's mark-to-market on its financial guaranty contracts accounted for as derivatives under GAAP may increase, or that the underlying mark-to-market on ChannelRe's financial guaranty contracts accounted for as derivatives under GAAP may decrease, or both, which could result in ChannelRe returning to a positive equity position, at which time the Company would then record its share of ChannelRe's net loss.
+It is possible that with the adoption of FAS 157, that in future periods the nonperformance risk or own credit risk portion of ChannelRe's mark-to-market on its financial guaranty contracts accounted for as derivatives under GAAP may increase, or that the underlying mark-to-market on ChannelRe's financial guaranty contracts accounted for as derivatives under GAAP may decrease, or both, which could result in ChannelRe returning to a positive equity position, at which time the Company would then record its share of ChannelRe's net income, subject to impairment, or its share of ChannelRe's net loss.